 - Welcome message

 If you don’t have a verbose message to lead with, consider using an attractive background image and minimal text, for example “Welcome to The Daily Cheese” with “Try ‘Alexa, what is today’s cheesy joke?’” beneath.
-Echo Show is a voice-forward device that also has a screen, so make sure that Alexa tells users what they can do rather than making users read the screen.
+Echo Show and Echo Spot are voice-forward devices that also have screens, so make sure that Alexa tells users what they can do rather than making users read the screen.
 If people need a list of sample phrases they can say, use List Template 1, because it’s optimized for lists of phrases and supports voice scrolling.

 Tell the user what the skill can do, and then support a variety of natural ways the user might access the functionality.
 Avoid presenting multiple questions at the end of a task, for example “Do you want to hear more?” or “OK, can I help you with anything else?”
 Users tend to be frustrated by having to answer questions after completing a task.